 Veterans Museum & Memorial Center

-Several museums and attractions at Balboa Park offer free admission on Tuesdays.
+4. San Diego Residents Free Admission Tuesdays — Several museums and attractions at Balboa Park offer free admission on Tuesdays. ( Savvy Tip: if you’re not a San Diego resident, avoid Tuesdays.)
 Top picks to check out: Mingei International Museum, San Diego Air & Space Museum, San Diego Art Institute, San Diego Automotive Museum, San Diego Hall of Champions, San Diego Model Railroad Museum, San Diego Museum of Man, San Diego Natural History Museum, The San Diego Museum of Art, Museum of Photographic Arts, Reuben H Fleet Science Center, The Veteran’s Museum, and the Japanese Friendship Garden.
 Check the schedule updated on the official website to verify days.

 Balboa Park Restaurants

 When you’re spending the whole day at Balboa Park, and why wouldn’t you, you’ll want to stop at one of the many restaurants conveniently located near just about every venue.
 Some are great for those grab and go moments when you just want a hamburger, hotdog, pizza or a sandwich.
 Others feature more serious fare, like The Prado, an award-winning restaurant located in the House of Hospitality.